Clicky

 It’s common to see dogs travelling loose in cars or even with their heads out the window.
 While this might look cute, a loose dog can be very dangerous in an accident.
 They can also cause a distraction (29% of owners admit to being distracted by their dog while driving).

-There’s a problem though.
-While most harnesses are great for preventing distractions, many don’t have the strength to protect your canine friend in an accident (the same goes for car seats).
-Standard harnesses often have a basic “seat belt” loop, but in a high speed collision this can break.
-Even dog harnesses that are labelled as suitable for cars may not provide much protection.
+A simple solution is a dog harness that attaches to the seat belt.
+Unfortunately, while most harnesses are great for preventing distractions, many don’t have the strength to protect your canine friend in an accident (the same goes for car seats).
+Standard harnesses often have a basic “seat belt” loop, but in a high-speed collision this will almost certainly break.
+Even dog harnesses labelled as suitable for cars may not provide much protection.

 As a dog owner, this is something that’s always worried me.
 I want my dogs to be safe in the car – and it’s also important to protect human passengers.
+That’s what led to my research into car harnesses.

 The Sleepypod Clickit is the only one certified by the CPS